 In the Summer of 1997 I was offered a dream job.
 An office heading up ministry to students for a national network of Pentecostal churches and a salary from HQ for church-planting.
 It was a wonderful, exciting and generous offer from a network of churches that I loved.
 It was the natural extension of the pattern of church-planting I had been following to that point.
 But I knew I couldn’t take it.
-The Holy Spirit had me on a different journey.
+The Spirit had me on a different path.

 The offer came hot on the heels of a period of fantastic church planting and growth and in one sense was the natural next step.
-Except that I had already “taken the red pill”!!
-For me the “red pill” was a realization that was to shift my whole direction.
+Except that I had already awoken to a realization that was to shift my whole direction.
 It was the realization we had grown our network of congregations in number but not in depth.
-We had gathered well but were left puzzling over how we could achieve deeper discipleship and a more authentic connection with Jesus – with all the consequences that might flow from that – for ourselves and for the world.
+We had gathered well but were left puzzling over how we could achieve deeper discipleship and a more authentic transformation of life, what St Benedict in the 500s called “conversion of life.”

 Me with one of my church plants in 1997